HSAnet/reverse-traceroute/README.md

 This repository contains reference implementations for reverse traceroute client and server applications.

-Altough the protocol itself is able to support both IPv4 and IPv6 implementations, this work currently only runs on IPv4 and can be considered as a proof of concept.
+Altough the protocol itself is able to support both IPv4 and IPv6 implementations, this work currently only runs on IPv4.

 ## The problem we want to solve
 Traceroute provides information on the forward path towards a target.